-The coreless motor is characterized by having a low startup voltage, energy-efficient power consumption and predominantly radial vibration.
+The coreless motor (also known as cylindrical motor) is characterized by having a low startup voltage, energy-efficient power consumption and predominantly radial vibration.

-Our company specializes in the production of coreless motors with diameters ranging from φ3mm to φ7mm.
+Our company specializes in the production of coreless vibration motor with diameters ranging from φ3mm to φ7mm.
 We also offer customizable specifications to meet the specific needs of our clients and the ever-increasing demands of the market.

 Still not finding what you're looking for?
 Contact our consultants for more available products.

 Coreless electric motor consist of a rotor with wire windings (usually made of copper) and a stator with permanent magnets or electromagnetic windings.

 The lightweight and flexible rotor structure enables faster dynamic response and increased efficiency, while the stator is designed to ensure a stable and consistent magnetic field for optimal motor performance.

 Coreless Brushed DC Motors have excellent performance and are easier to control.

 We provide three types of coreless brushed DC motors whose diameters are 3.2mm, 4mm, 6mm and 7mm, with hollow rotor design.

 Coreless motors are typically used in products that require high precision, low noise and high speed.
 Some common applications include: